Harshil-V/Rag-a-thon-LLM/README.md

 #### Technologies Used
 * Astra DB: A powerful, serverless NoSQL database provided by DataStax, designed for modern applications that require a scalable and flexible storage solution.
 It plays a crucial role in storing vectors generated from document contents efficiently.
-* cassio: Facilitates easy interaction with Cassandra databases, including Astra DB, simplifying operations like connection and query execution.
+* Llama-index: A versatile library for creating RAGs on the fly.
-* llama-index: A versatile library for creating RAGs on the fly.
+* Cassio: Facilitates easy interaction with Cassandra databases, including Astra DB, simplifying operations like connection and query execution.
 * OpenAI's GPT Models: For natural language processing, understanding user queries, and generating relevant responses, enhancing the document retrieval process.

 ## Backend